Why it's important

 Tack stored in a damp room may mildew.
 Do not immediately wash off mildew, because it can stain the leather.
 Instead, rub mildew off thoroughly with a dry cloth, then wipe every surface with a cloth moistened with diluted alcohol (one cup denatured or rubbing alcohol to one cup water).
 Dry the tack in a current of air.
 If the mildew remains, wash the tack with thick suds made from saddle soap such as liquid glycerine, or soap containing a germicide or fungicide.
 Then wipe it with a damp cloth and dry it in an airy place.
 Try removing any stains by applying egg white and leaving it to dry.

 *Note: I recommend using 100% neatsfoot oil to condition leather rather than compounded neatsfoot oil.
-Some saddlers say that the compounded oil (neatsfoot oil with petroleum distillates added) will rot linen stitches, while others say this is not the case.
+Some saddlers say that the compounded oil (neatsfoot oil with petroleum distillates or sulfur added) will rot linen stitches, while others say this is not the case.
+Sulfurized oil, while improving penetration, may weaken leather.
 Regardless, compounded neatsfoot oil will darken leather more than 100% neatsfoot oil.